-The Cancer Center offers a variety of support groups and optional services to provide comfort during your treatment and contribute to your general sense of well-being.
-These services promote healing, wellness, and a healthful lifestyle.
-They are available for patients and care givers.
+We offer a variety of support groups and optional services to provide comfort during your treatment and contribute to your general sense of well-being.
+These services, which promote healing, wellness and a healthy lifestyle, are available for patients and caregivers.

-Caring Hands is a relaxing hand massage given by trained hospital volunteers, and lasts for approximately 15 minutes.
-Each hand is gently massaged, providing relaxation, pain relief and reduced stress and anxiety.
-Caring Hands massages are available by request, and based upon availability of volunteers.
+Caring Hands is a relaxing 15-minute hand massage given by trained hospital volunteers.
+Each hand is gently massaged, providing relaxation, pain relief, and reduced stress and anxiety.
+Caring Hands massages are available by request and based on volunteer availability.

-The Reverie Harp Program provides patients with a therapeutic musical healing experience, helping to relieve stress and anxiety, reduce pain, and help patients relax or even fall asleep.
+The Reverie Harp program provides patients with a therapeutic musical healing experience to help relieve stress and anxiety, reduce pain, and promote relaxation.

-Massage is a form of touch that includes stroking, kneading, or rubbing the soft tissues of the body to promote comfort and healing.
-Massage can help persons living with cancer by bringing about a deep relaxation, relieving pain, increasing circulation, and reducing anxiety.
-Certified massage therapists are available who have special training in working with cancer.
+Massage is a form of touch that includes stroking, kneading or rubbing the soft tissues of the body to promote comfort and healing.
+Massage can provide relaxation, pain relief, increased circulation and reduced anxiety.
+Our certified massage therapists have special training in working with cancer patients..

 Big Blue Dragon Boat Festival

-Cancer Center staff members plan and participate in many special events and programs offered within the health care system and the community: We are happy to make referrals and provide information on the numerous community resources available for cancer patients and families.
+Our cancer center team plans and participates in many special events and programs offered within the health care system and community.
+We are happy to make referrals and provide information about community resources available for cancer patients and families.